driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 A Stack is comprised of 2 images: a **build image** and a **run image**.

-The build get executed on the **build image** and multiple buildpacks get used depending on what is being built.
+The build gets executed on the **build image** and multiple buildpacks participate depending on what is being built.

 A buildpack can handle part of a build and/or include other buildpacks recursively.
 During the build each buildpack detects wether its needed in the build process.
 Each buildpack manages detection, cache and execution.